(Updated August 25, 2025)Frequently Asked Questions(and some not asked frequently enough)

 Can you provide a court sworn interpreter?

-We are based in Japan and there is nothing equivalent to a "sworn interpreter" in Japan.
+We are based in Japan, and there is nothing equivalent to a "sworn interpreter" in Japan.
 That said, at depositions, the parties have presumably agreed to use the specific lead and check interpreters beforehand, and the interpreters take an oath to provide accurate and unbiased interpreting before the deposition begins.

 We are deposing a Japanese witness.
 Can you interpret for us?

 Perhaps, but because we are based in Japan and have numerous Japanese clients, we might not be able to help you depose a witness from a Japanese entity, but there are exceptions.
+Contact us

 General Questions